Symmetry Breaking in Symmetric Tensor Decomposition: Numerical results

+with $\kappa_{\w, \w}$ (resp. $\kappa_{\w, \v}$) denoting the derivative of $\kappa_\w$ with respect to $\w$ (resp. $\v$), assuming twice differentiability.\\ \\ \paragraph{Identity target tensor} First, we consider (\ref{prob:opt}) with $T=\sum_{i=1}^h \e_i$, assuming $d=k=h$ and $n\in\{3,5\}$.
+Spurious minima obtained by repeating the training procedure described earlier exhibit, consistently over all experiments, large isotropy subgroups of $S_d\times S_d$.
+Several minima obtained under the Frobenius norm are presented in \pref{fig:r3_a} and \pref{fig:r5_a}.
+Minima obtained under the cubic-Gaussian norm are presented in \pref{fig:gauss_a}.
+All are seen to be symmetry breaking.\\ \\

-In this section, we use convolutional target tensors to examine how symmetry breaking minima adapt to the isotropy of non-identity target tensors.
-We use the target tensor $T_{\text{Lap}} := \tau_3(V_{\text{Lap}})$ associated with the circulant \textit{Laplacian-filter} matrix:
+\paragraph{Convolutional target tensor} We now consider convolutional target tensors, demonstrating in particular symmetry breaking for non-identity target tensors.
+Specifically, we study problem (\ref{prob:opt}) with target tensor $T_{\text{Lap}} := \sum_{i=1}^d \v_i$, where $\v_i$ denote the rows of the circulant \textit{Laplacian-filter} matrix

-The circulant structure of $V_{\text{Lap}}$ is equivalent to a $\Delta \bZ_d$-isotropy which corresponds to convolutional filters used in state-of-the-art neural network architectures.
-Numerical experiments indicate that this choice of target tensor induces a very rugged ill-conditioned optimization landscape.
-In addition, the objective value corresponding to spurious minima in this model is typically higher compared to that of the identity target tensor.
-An example for a spurious minima for which the target tensor is $T_{\text{lap}}$ is given in \pref{fig:conv}.
+The circulant structure of $V_{\text{Lap}}$ gives a $\Delta \bZ_d$-isotropy, corresponding to convolutional filters used in contemporary artificial neural network architectures.
+Spurious minima obtained by repeating the training procedure described earlier exhibit, consistently over all runs, large isotropy subgroups of $S_d\times \bZ_d$.
+An example of an approximated critical point is given in \pref{fig:conv}.